Because most burglars enter homes by simply opening unlocked doors or windowsor

 Before contracting with a monitoring service, make sure the communications

-DSL.
+will work.
 And if your phone service is set up to reject unidentified callers,

 make sure your monitoring service can get through to verify an alarm.